precision-sustainable-ag/onfarm-api-tutorial/README.md

  - `/SSURGO` - A wrapper that returns data from the NRCS soil survey
  - `/weather` - A database of gridded weather data pulled from public sources and archived for PSA sites

  To get your API key, you need to contact Brian (bwdavis3@ncsu.edu) and get signed up.
+ > If you're already a user of the On-Farm Tech Dashboard, you're good to go: just navigate to the :bust_in_silhouette: icon in the upper right, then click **SHOW** on your API key.

  It will look like this: `57aaf904-e915-11eb-90d2-001dd801118b`.
 To use your API key, pass it as the custom header:

  ```
  "x-api-key: 57aaf904-e915-11eb-90d2-001dd801118b"